Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 Krabi is a province in southern Thailand hosting all the usual gems you’d expect.

 Krabi is a dramatic combination of landscapes.
 From a mountainous mainland surrounded by the drop-dead gorgeous Andaman Sea.
 It’s a 130-island-strong archipelago.
+Go rock climbing in the morning and relax on the sand afterward.

 If you’ve been losing your mind in Bangkok, head down south to Krabi for your dose of rejuvenating time and exploration.